 <h2>The carry forward rule</h2>

 <p>If you have not used your full annual allowance in the past three tax years, you can carry the unused amount forward and make larger contributions this year.
-This is useful after a bonus or period of lower contributions.
-Carry forward does not affect your right to claim higher rate relief on what you do contribute.</p>
+This is useful after a bonus, a period of reduced earnings, or a break in employment.
+Carry forward allows pension inputs above the standard £60,000 limit for the current year, within the total of unused prior-year allowances.</p>

 <h2>Backdating your tax relief claim</h2>

 <p>You can backdate a higher rate relief claim up to four complete tax years.
 Currently that means 2021/22, 2022/23, 2023/24, and 2024/25.
 The 2021/22 tax year closes permanently on <strong>5 April 2026</strong>.
-After that date, any unclaimed relief from that year is gone for good.</p>
+After that date, any unclaimed relief from that year is gone for good — there is no mechanism to recover it.</p>

 <h2>How much is typically owed?</h2>

-<p>A 40% taxpayer contributing £300 per month net is owed approximately £900 per year in unclaimed relief.
-Across four years, that is up to £3,600.
-The <a href="https://www.pensionreclaim.com">PensionReclaim calculator</a> works out your exact figure in two minutes.</p>
+<p>A 40% taxpayer contributing £300 per month net is owed approximately £900 per year in unclaimed higher rate relief.
+Across four backdatable years, that is up to £3,600.
+At £500/month net, it is approximately £1,500/year or £6,000 over four years.
+The <a href="https://www.pensionreclaim.com">PensionReclaim calculator</a> produces a precise figure based on your actual contribution amounts in two minutes.</p>

 <h2>Frequently asked questions</h2>